luciebinder/ws-openness-2025/_sources/general-information/wrap-up.md

 As this workshop website will not be updated, we also recommend our online course on [Creating Interactive Content with Jupyter Books](https://diler-digitell.github.io/tutorial_jupyter_books/general-information/index.html) for up-to-date guidance and additional resources.

-If you ever need advice or consultation, please don’t hesitate to reach out to us.
+If you ever need advice or consultation, please don’t hesitate to reach out.
 My contact information can be found here: {doc}`index`.

 Thank you and good luck with everything!